world-direct-cms/healthcheck/README.md

 The TYPO3 V10 version will be a "0.xx.xx".
 The current versions for TYPO3 V11 and V12 have the version numbering "1.xx.xx".

 ## Accessing the healthcheck
 The **Healthcheck** uses a Middleware to render the output.
-In order for the Middleware to know that a possible healthcheck needs to be rendered, we use the extension configuration settings **pathSegment** and **secret** (as well as the output type).
+In order for the Middleware to know that a possible healthcheck needs to be rendered, we use the extension configuration settings **pathSegment** (as well as the output type).

 The healthcheck can be accessed by a "path" using 3 parts.
 Here is an example URL: https://www.mustermann.de/healthcheck/lkjl23wsdkjjlskdj/html/.
 - **1. part:** The first of the "path" is the *"pathSegment"*.
 In the example this is **"healthcheck"**.
-- **2. part:** The second part of the "path" is the "*secret*".
-The example contains the secret **"lkjl23wsdkjjlskdj"**.
-- **3. part:** The third and final part of the "path" contains the name of the desired Output.
+- **2. part:** The third and final part of the "path" contains the name of the desired Output.
 In this case it uses "html" which represents the **"HtmlOutput"**.
 If this part is omitted, the default "html" is used.

 ## Returned HTTP status code
 The returned response status code depends on the status of the HealthcheckResult object.
 If the status equals an **"ERROR"** a http status code `503` is returned.
 If the status is a **"SUCCESS"** a code of `200` is returned.
 This makes it possible to check for the http status code in order to determine if there is a problem with the healthcheck.
 No need to interpret the output.
 There are tools, as mentioned before which can perform checks for a specific HTTP status code.
 Or you build your own litte script to do so. :smiley: